eclipse-iceoryx/iceoryx/doc/error-handling.md

 * FATAL

 ### MODERATE
 A recoverable error.
-Leads to a error log entry (LogErr) and continues execution.
+Leads to an error log entry (LogErr) and continues execution.
 In the future a customizable configuartion is supposed to decide whether and how to continue, but this option is not fully integrated yet.

 **Example:**
 1) Roudi receives an unexpected message and discards it.
 The remaining communication proceeds normally.